briancavalier/avow/README.md

 ## *Should* I use it?

 Again, probably not.
 I have no plans to support it in any way.
-I'll probably change the API without warning.
+I'll probably change the API without warning like I did.
 You're on your own.

 ## Ok, ok, if you want to try it out

-Download it, clone it, or `npm install git://github.com/briancavalier/avow.git`
+Download it, clone it, or `npm install avow`

 ## The API